aib/aibsmod-q3/aibsmod/readme.txt

 	* am_hyperGauntlet <0/1>
 		This server setting controls whether the gauntlet does 1000 (instant-kill) or 50 (normal) damage.
 Players can "callvote hypergauntlet 0/1" to change this setting.

+	* am_rocketBounce <n>
+		This server setting controls whether rockets can bounce off of walls.
+0 is the default and doesn't allow rockets to bounce off walls.
+Changing this setting to any number will allow rockets to bounce that many times.
+For example, if am_rocketBounce is 2, rockets will bounce off of the first two walls they encounter, and then explode on the third.
+If set to a negative number, rockets that have bounced off at least once will be able to hit their owners.
+Players can "callvote rocketbounce n" to change this setting.

 	* am_nonRamboKill <0/1/2>
 		This server setting controls whether non-rambo players can be damaged by other non-rambo players.
 If it is "0", non-rambo players cannot be damaged by other non-rambo players.
 A value of "1" will allow such damage, but will not reward (or punish) such kills in [non-team] Rambomatch mode.
 A value of "2" will punish non-rambo killers by subtracting a point from their score in [non-team] Rambomatch mode.
 In Team Rambomatch mode, settings 1 and 2 do not differ and always reward opposing team non-rambo kills with +1 and punish team kills with -1.
 Players can "callvote nonrambokill 0/1/2" to change this setting.